Food Pantries

 Help Us Be a Hunger-Free Community

-We can purchase four meals with every $1 donated to ACCESS.
+We can purchase three meals with every $1 donated to ACCESS.
 It doesn’t take much to make a big difference in the lives of our community members experiencing hunger.

 Office of the Assistant Secretary for Civil Rights